 Navigating China’s Industry Priorities: Insights from 2024 Tax Cuts and Incentives

 This article offers a guide to minimum wages in the Chinese Mainland and discuss how labor costs are affected by changes to the minimum wage levels.
-The data is current as of March 21, 2025.
+The data is current as of June 3, 2025.

-China’s Labor Law: Trends to Watch in 2025
+Navigating China’s Evolving Labor Market in 2025

 Timeline tracking key developments affecting EU-China relations, including trade and business engagement, under the new European Parliament.